Athanasius of Alexandria: Opposition to Arianism

 In about 319, when Athanasius was a deacon, a presbyter named Arius came into a direct conflict with Alexander of Alexandria.
 It appears that Arius reproached Alexander for what he felt were misguided or heretical teachings being taught by the bishop.
-Arius' theological views appear to have been firmly rooted in Alexandrian Christianity.
-He embraced a subordinationist Christology which taught that Christ was the divine Son (Logos) of God, made, not begotten.
-This view was heavily influenced by Alexandrian thinkers like Origen and was a common Christological view in Alexandria at the time.
+Arius embraced a subordinationist Christology which taught that Christ was the divine Son (Logos) of God, made, not begotten.
 Arius had support from a powerful bishop named Eusebius of Nicomedia (not to be confused with Eusebius of Caesarea), illustrating how Arius's subordinationist Christology was shared by other Christians in the empire.
 Arius was subsequently excommunicated by Alexander, and Arius began to elicit the support of many bishops who agreed with his position.